-Sustained periods of over-optimism that eventually end in a crash are at the heart of many macroeconomic events, such as stock market bubbles, house price bubbles, investment booms, credit cycles, or financial crises (Bagehot 1873, Galbraith 1954, Kindleberger 1978, Shiller 2000, Jordà et al. 2015, Greenwood et al. 2022).
-Given the real consequences of such events, there has been widespread interest in understanding their anatomy and the beliefs that support them.
+Sustained periods of over-optimism that end in a crash are at the heart of many macroeconomic events, such as stock market and house price bubbles, investment booms, and credit cycles.1 Given the real consequences of such events, there has been widespread interest in understanding their anatomy and the beliefs that support them.

-In terms of anatomy, Kindleberger (1978)'s historical narrative of bubbles provides us with some guidance, by identifying three key stages of bubbles and crashes.
-The first is characterized by a displacement, such as a technological revolution or a financial innovation.
-As investors respond to such shocks, the good news and higher prices encourage further buying.
-Next, euphoria and acceleration lead to a self-sustaining feedback between prices and beliefs that decouples prices from fundamentals.1 Eventually, agents who rode the bubble exit, leading to a crash.
+In terms of anatomy, Kindleberger (1978)'s historical narrative of bubbles identifies three stages.
+The first one is characterized by a displacement, such as a technological revolution or a financial innovation.
+Next, euphoria and acceleration lead to a self-sustaining feedback between prices and beliefs that decouples prices from fundamentals.
+Finally, agents who rode the bubble exit, leading to a crash.
+Turning to beliefs, empirical evidence points towards extrapolative expectations, and recent models of extrapolative beliefs have indeed been successful in generating many features of the Kindleberger (1978) narrative.2